salekin02/parallel-router/README.md

 **👉 [Try it now!](https://salekin02.github.io/parallel-router/)** - See parallel routing in action before installing.

+## Support

+If this project helped you, please support it now by:

+- ⭐ Starring the repository on GitHub — it helps others discover the project.
+- 🔁 Sharing the demo (https://salekin02.github.io/parallel-router/) on Twitter, LinkedIn, or in developer communities.
+- 🐛 Opening issues or PRs — bug reports, docs fixes, and contributions are hugely appreciated.

+Thank you for your support!

 ## Features

 - Built on top of React Router v6